PayPal

 Ron Conway’s Angel Investors LP was an early-stage investor in PayPal, backing the company as part of Conway’s prolific angel investing activity during the late 1990s internet boom 45.

-PayPal went public in February 2002, pricing its IPO at $13 per share on the Nasdaq, raising over $61 million 6.
-Shares surged more than 50% on the first day of trading 6.
-In October 2002, eBay acquired PayPal for $1.5 billion in stock 7.
+PayPal went public on February 15, 2002, pricing its IPO at $13 per share on the Nasdaq and selling 5.4 million shares for approximately $70.2 million in gross proceeds at a valuation of roughly $800 million 618.
+Shares surged more than 50% on the first day of trading 618.
+On July 8, 2002, eBay announced an all-stock agreement to acquire PayPal for $1.5 billion (0.39 eBay shares per PayPal share) 719; the transaction closed on October 3, 2002 20.
 PayPal was spun off as an independent public company in July 2015, relisting on the Nasdaq 8.

 The so-called “PayPal Mafia” – including Thiel, Musk, Levchin, Reid Hoffman, and others – went on to found or fund Tesla, Facebook, YouTube, SpaceX, Yelp, Palantir, and LinkedIn 9.